wszczawinski/send-eth/README.md

-# Web3.0 App
+# Send Eth & Gif

-The aim of this project is to build web3 application which allows to send transactions on Ethereum (Ropsten) testnet.
+The aim of this project is to build web3 application which allows to send transactions on Ethereum (Rinkeby) testnet.
+Allows you to connect to Metamask and in addition the app displays past transactions and gifs correlating to the transaction keyword.

+### <a href="https://ethandgif.onrender.com">Live demo</a>

 ## Tech stack